Sodium-ion battery

-As of 2022, sodium-ion batteries had not become commercially significant, but this might change as CATL, the world's biggest battery manufacturer, announced of starting mass production of SIBs in 2023.
-The technology is not mentioned in a United States Energy Information Administration report on battery storage technologies.
-Furthermore, no electric vehicles use sodium-ion batteries.
-In Februari 2023, the Chinese Hina placed a 120 Wh/kg sodium-ion battery in an electric test car for the first time.
-Also in 2023 Energy storage manufactuer Pylontech obtained the first sodium-ion battery certificate by TÜV Rheinland.
+Sodium-ion accumulators are operational for fixed electrical grid storage, and vehicles with sodium-ion battery packs are commercially available for light scooters made by Yadea which use HuaYu sodium-ion battery technology.
+However, CATL, the world's biggest lithium-ion battery manufacturer, announced in 2022 the start of mass production of SIBs.
+In February 2023, the Chinese HiNA placed a 140 Wh/kg sodium-ion battery in an electric test car for the first time, and energy storage manufacturer Pylontech obtained the first sodium-ion battery certificate from TÜV Rheinland.

 History

 Sodium-ion battery development took place in the 1970s and early 1980s.
-However, by the 1990s, lithium-ion batteries had more demonstrated commercial promise, causing interest in sodium-ion batteries to decline.
+However, by the 1990s, lithium-ion batteries had demonstrated more commercial promise, causing interest in sodium-ion batteries to decline.
 In the early 2010s, sodium-ion batteries experienced a resurgence, driven largely by the increasing cost of lithium-ion battery raw materials.
+Also, the number of patent families reached the number of non-patent publication after ca. 2020, which usually signify the fact that the technology reached the commercialization stage.

 Operating principle

-SIB cells consist of a cathode based on a sodium containing material, an anode (not necessarily a sodium-based material) and a liquid electrolyte containing dissociated sodium salts in polar protic or aprotic solvents.
+SIB cells consist of a cathode based on a sodium-based material, an anode (not necessarily a sodium-based material) and a liquid electrolyte containing dissociated sodium salts in polar protic or aprotic solvents.
 During charging, sodium ions move from the cathode to the anode while electrons travel through the external circuit.
 During discharge, the reverse process occurs.

 Materials

-Due to the physical and electrochemical properties of sodium, SIBs require other materials than those used for LIBs.
+Due to the physical and electrochemical properties of sodium, SIBs require different materials from those used for LIBs.